frontenddogma/rote-learning-html-css/manuscript/css.md

 # CSS

-This section covers CSS as per the [CSS Snapshot 2023](https://www.w3.org/TR/css-2023/) as well as CSS working drafts as of <!-- @@ -->June 2024.
+This section covers CSS as per the [CSS Snapshot 2023](https://www.w3.org/TR/css-2023/) as well as CSS working drafts as of June 2024.

-A> Identifying and maintaining overviews of CSS selectors, at-rules, and especially properties, including their status and support, is a notoriously difficult task.
+I> Identifying and maintaining overviews of CSS selectors, at-rules, and especially properties, including their status and support, is a notoriously difficult task.
 For CSS properties, the best resource may be the [_List of CSS Properties, Both Proposed and Standard_](https://www.w3.org/Style/CSS/all-properties.en.html), maintained by Bert Bos (W3C).
-Usually, as in this case, collecting this information requires consulting various specifications, and still comes with a probability of error.
+Usually, as in this case, collecting this information requires consulting various specifications, and still comes with a chance of error.

 I> ### License Information
 I>